dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

 The glas executable generally takes the first command line argument as a switch to interpret the remainder of the arguments.
-There are a few options for running applications from different sources, and extensible ad-hoc ops for managing the configuration and so on.
+There are a few options for running applications from different sources, and some ad-hoc operations to help users understand and control the glas system.

-        glas --run ConfiguredApp Args To App
+        glas --run AppName Args To App
+        glas --script SourceRef Args To App
-        glas --script(.FileExt)* FileName Args To App
+        glas --script.FileExt FilePath Args To App
-        glas --cmd(.FileExt)+ "Command Text" Args To App glas --conf ConfigOp
+        glas --cmd.FileExt "Source Text" Args To App glas --cache CacheOp
-        # runtime extensible
+        glas --conf ConfigOp
+        ... etc. ...

 A simple syntactic sugar supports user-defined operations: